DarshanAnandu/Xerocode-Backend/README.md

 The frontend takes center stage, showcasing the repositories fetched from GitHub.
 The user is now empowered to choose repositories, an essential step in crafting their digital domain.

 **A Glimpse of Our Creation**: Visit our Frontend at [https://xerocodee-fullstack-assignment.netlify.app/](https://xerocodee-fullstack-assignment.netlify.app/) and dive into the backend api at [https://xerocodee-e5rc.onrender.com](https://xerocodee-e5rc.onrender.com).
-The [https://github.com/DarshanAnandu/Xerocode-Frontend/tree/master](Fronend Repository) and the [https://github.com/DarshanAnandu/Xerocode-Backend/tree/master](Backend Repository).
+You can also explore the source code of our Frontend on [GitHub](https://github.com/DarshanAnandu/Xerocode-Frontend/tree/master) and the Backend on [GitHub](https://github.com/DarshanAnandu/Xerocode-Backend/tree/master).

 This journey weaves together intricate backend technologies, elegant frontend interfaces, and the power of choice, resulting in a Full Stack masterpiece.
 Let's build a digital world that caters to every user's uniqueness! 🌟👩‍💻👨‍💻